Marko Maroši: Plymouth Argyle

 On 13 September 2024, Maroši signed for Championship club Plymouth Argyle on a short-term deal.
 He arrived as cover for Daniel Grimshaw whilst Conor Hazard underwent surgery, and was praised by manager Wayne Rooney for his attitude in training.
 He did not play a first-team game for the Pilgrims and left Home Park after his contract expired on 14 January, being described by the club as showing "true professionalism" for being "an exemplary squad member".

 Cambridge United

 On 14 January 2025, Maroši signed for Cambridge United on a short-term deal until the end of the 2024–25 season.
 He played two League One games for Garry Monk's U's before he was sidelined with a hamstring injury.
 He left the Abbey Stadium as one of 11 players released following confirmation of the club's relegation.

 Port Vale

 On 30 June 2025, Maroši agreed a two-year deal with newly promoted League One club Port Vale.
 Manager Darren Moore said that "he will add huge competition in the goalkeeping department".
 Moore dropped Maroši after five games in favour of new signing Joe Gauci.
+On 5 February 2026, he joined Tranmere Rovers on an emergency loan.
+The loan was granted due to a hip injury sustained by Rovers goalkeeper Luke McGee.
+He returned to Tranmere on an emergency one-week loan on 14 March after Joe Murphy sustained a concussion injury.
+He played 16 games for Tranmere in the second half of the 2025–26 season.
+He returned to Vale Park to find himself transfer listed.
+He started the 2026–27 season without a squad number before Jon Brady gave him number 20 and named him on the bench following an injury to Mason Terry.